Retention of books and records by a busines

 Source documents include (but are not limited to) invoices for purchases and sales, deposit slips, cheques, and contracts.
 These books and records are used to prepare financial statements of the business, which must be prepared according to generally accepted accounting principles (GAAP).
 Recent changes in accounting standards means that now, financial statements must be prepared according to International Financial Reporting Standards (IFRS) or Accounting Standards for Private Enterprises (ASPE).

-For purposes of income tax, many books of accounts, records, and source documents have to be retained for a minimum of six years after the end of the last tax year to which they relate.
+For purposes of income tax, most books of accounts, records, and source documents have to be retained for a minimum of six years after the end of the last tax year to which they relate.
 In the case of records regarding capital purchases, the last tax year to which they relate would be much later than the acquisition date.
 It would be the tax year in which a disposal of the capital property occurred, because the purchase records would be required to calculate the gain or loss on disposal.
 Thus, records regarding capital property should normally be kept until six years after the end of the tax year in which the capital property was sold.

 Some books and records of the business of a person (other than a corporation) must be retained until six years after the tax year in which the business ceased.
 These books and records include, according to Regulation 5800: